Spread Betting Examples

 Assuming you decide to sell, the following example is based on a bet of £5 per point movement:

 The market falls and you decide you would like to realise your profit.
-The FTSE 100 now stands at 5218.6 and our quote is 5218.1-5219.1.
-You will need to buy at 5219.1 to close your original sell bet.
+The FTSE 100 now stands at 6518.6 and our UK 100 quote is 6518.1-6519.1.
+You will need to buy at 6519.1 to close your original sell bet.
 Similarly, if you had opened your position with a buy bet, you would need to sell to close.

 What is margin?

-What separates spread betting from traditional types of investments is the ability to “trade on margin.”
+What separates spread betting from traditional types of investment is the ability to trade ‘on margin’.
 Margin trading allows you to command larger position sizes using only a small deposit.
-For example, when trading on 10:1 margin, clients are only required to deposit 10% of the total value of the position.
-If you are interested in buying $100 in Microsoft stock, for example, you will only need to deposit $10 for that trade.
+For example, when trading on 10:1 margin, you only need to deposit 10% of the total value of the position.
+You could open a position worth $100 in Microsoft stock and only deposit $10 for that trade.

-When trading on margin (also referred to as taking on a “leveraged” position), clients may be able to greatly enhance the profit potential since position sizes can be much larger than the size of your deposit.
-It should be noted though that margin trading creates an equally large possibility for losses, if the price moves in an unfavourable direction.
-Experienced traders generally recommend that margin trading and position sizes are approached with a conservative mindset.
+When trading on margin (also known as taking a ‘leveraged’ position) you can greatly enhance the potential return on your capital.
+You should note though that margin trading creates an equally large possibility for losses, if the price moves in an unfavourable direction.
+Experienced traders generally recommend that margin trading is approached with a conservative mindset.

 How to calculate Initial Margin (IM)